Russia-Ukraine War: What to know on Day 7 of Russian assault

 A senior U.S. defense official said Russia's military progress has slowed, plagued by logistical and supply problems.
 Some Russian military columns have run out of gas and food, the official said, and morale has suffered as a result.
 The Russian military has also been stalled by fierce resistance on the ground and a surprising inability to completely dominate Ukraine's airspace.

-Russia previously told people living near transmission facilities used by Ukraine's intelligence agency to leave their homes.

-Russia's Defense Ministry claimed Wednesday that Russian aviation disabled the main TV tower in an airstrike, but said the attack did not hit any residential buildings.
-Ministry spokesman Igor Konashenkov did not address the deaths from Tuesday's strike or damage to the adjacent Babi Yar memorial to Kyiv's Holocaust victims.
+Russia's Defense Ministry claimed Wednesday that Russia disabled the main TV tower in an airstrike, but said the attack did not hit any residential buildings.
+Ministry spokesman Igor Konashenkov did not address the deaths from Tuesday's strike.
 He said the attack was aimed at disabling Ukraine's ability to stage "information attacks."

+The Ukrainian UNIAN news agency quoted the health administration chief of the northern city of Chernihiv as saying two cruise missiles hit a hospital there.
+The hospital's main building suffered damage, Serhiy Pivovar said, and authorities were working to determine the casualty toll.
+No other information was immediately available

 Britain's Defense Ministry said it had seen an increase in Russian air and artillery strikes on populated urban areas over the past two days.
 It also said three cities — Kharkiv, Kherson and Mariupol — were encircled by Russian forces.